trueheart78/book-notes/working-with-ruby-threads/ch01-you-re-always-in-a-thread.md

 `Thread.current` always refers to the current thread.
 Seems obvious, but since it can be called from any thread, it always returns the correct thread asking.

+If you check the current thread from a new thread, it will not be the main thread.

 ```rb
 Thread.new { Thread.current == Thread.main }.value
 #=> false